Little brother steals big brother’s blessing

 - 27:22 Jacob walked over to his father, who touched him and said, “Well, the voice is Jacob’s.
 But the hands are Esau’s.”

 - 27:23 The hands fooled Isaac into thinking he was talking to hairy Esau.
-So he thanked1 Jacob
+As Isaac was about to bless1 Jacob,

 - 27:25 Isaac said, “Well, in that case give me the food so I can eat it and bless you.”
 Jacob served him the meal, including some wine, which Isaac drank.